 Good employers recognize the importance of attracting the best talent – and keeping these good people.
 They understand that the costs of poor recruitment and retention are heavy.
 Therefore many organizations take an enlightened approach to their new employees.
 One of the keys is to communicate well with new arrivals.
 PR can work closely with HR to make new arrivals feel welcome.
+This will significantly help to maximize the positive experiences of new employees.

 Typical newly-recruited, mid-level staff can require six months to reach the point at which they stop costing their employer money and start earning their keep.
 US figures show that average employee turnover is around 20% per year, so anything that can be done to reduce this figure will save thousands.